 Visitors are securely fastened to a safety cable, making it a safe and enjoyable two to three-hour Bridge Walk tour.

 It should definitely be on your list of places to visit in West Virginia!

 Address: 130 Laurel Creek Rd, Fayetteville, WV 25840

-The government seat for this state, the West Virginia State Capitol is part of an historic complex and is home to the office of the Governor of West Virginia as well as the West Virginia Legislature.
-It can be found in the Charleston area and the whole district has been listed on the National Register of Historic Places.
+The government seat for this state, the West Virginia State Capitol, is part of a historic complex and is home to the office of the Governor of West Virginia as well as the West Virginia Legislature.
+It can be found in the Charleston area, and the whole district has been listed on the National Register of Historic Places.

 Address: 1900 Kanawha Blvd.
 East, Charleston, WV 25305